vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-av-performance-issues-with-procmon.md

 1. Reproduce the problem.

-**Tip**
+> [!TIP]

-Wait for the problem to be fully reproduced, then take note of the timestamp when the trace started.
+> Wait for the problem to be reproduced, then note the timestamp when the trace begins.

-1. Once you have two to four minutes of process activity during the high CPU usage condition, stop the capture by selecting the magnifying glass icon.
+1. After capturing two to four minutes of process activity during high CPU usage, stop the capture by clicking the magnifying glass icon.

-1. To save the capture with a unique name and with the `.pml` format, select **File** then select **Save...**.
-Make sure to select the radio buttons **All events** and **Native Process Monitor Format (PML)**.
+2. To save the capture with a unique name in the `.pml` format, go to **File** then click **Save...**.
+Ensure you select the radio buttons **All events** and **Native Process Monitor Format (PML)**.

 ![Screenshot showing the save settings page](media/procmon-savesettings1.png)